MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/run-script-host.md

 5. Select **Finish**.

 Monitor the job in the VMM console for the result.
-In case of any error, go through the error file log and follow the recommendations as applicable.
+If there's any error, go through the error file log and follow the recommendations as applicable.

 **Here is a sample error message**